ryngonzalez/ryngonzalez.com/_drafts/hummingbird-in-use.md

 #### Recursive version

-{% highlight javascript %}
+{% highlight swift %}

-// Given n number in the fibonacci sequence, calculate it var fibonacci = func (n: Integer) -> Integer {
+# Given n number in the fibonacci sequence, calculate it
+var fibonacci = func (n: Integer) -> Integer {

-  // If the number is 1 or 0, we've hit the bottom of the trough if n == 1 || n == 0 {
+  # If the number is 1 or 0, we've hit the bottom of the trough
+  if n == 1 || n == 0 {
     return n
   }

-  // Recurse down
+  # Recurse down
   return fibonacci(n - 1) + fibonacci(n - 2)
 }